myselfHimanshu/Udacity-DataML/README.md

-# Data Science Courseware
+# Udacity Courses

-This Repository consists of code and assignments of the courses under Data Science section.
+This Repository consists of code and assignments of the courses on Udacity.

 ## Courses: